liyanonline/courses/KeyQuestionsOM.md

 4. Process design is critical in a product-focused system, whereas managing is critical in a process focused system.
 ![image](https://github.com/user-attachments/assets/a7da7556-b8c7-4b15-83f0-8745b9eff7ad)

+Process selection choices often have strategic implications for organizations.
+They can affect cost, qual ity, productivity, customer satisfaction, and competitive advantage.
+Process types include job shop, batch processing, repetitive processing, continuous processing, and projects.
+Process type determines how work is organized, and it has implications for the entire organization and its supply chain.
+Process type and layout are closely related.
+Except for projects, process selection is usually a function of the volume and variety needed.

+ Layout decisions are an important aspect of the design of operations systems, affecting operating costs and efficiency.
+Layout decisions are often closely related to process selection decisions.
+ Product layouts are geared to high-volume output of standardized items.
+Workers and equipment are arranged according to the technological sequence required by the product or service involved.
+Empha sis in design is on work flow through the system, and specialized processing and handling equipment is often used.
+Product layouts are highly vulnerable to breakdowns.
+Preventive maintenance is used to reduce the occurrence of breakdowns.
+Software is available for large or complex designs.

+ Process layouts group similar activities into departments or other work centers.
+These systems can handle a wide range of processing requirements and are less susceptible to breakdowns.
+However, the vari ety of processing requirements necessitates continual routing and scheduling and the use of  variable-path material-handling equipment.
+The rate of output is generally much lower than that of product layouts.
+ Fixed-position layouts are used when size, fragility, cost, or other factors make it undesirable or impractical to move a product through a system.
+Instead, workers, equipment, and materials are brought to the product.

+ The main design efforts in product layout development focus on dividing up the work required to produce a product or service into a series of tasks that are as nearly equal as possible.
+The goal is to achieve a high degree of utilization of labor and equipment.
+In process layout, design efforts often focus on the relative positioning of departments to minimize transportation costs or to meet other require ments concerning the proximity of certain department pairs.
+ The large number of possible alternatives to layout problems prevents an examination of each one.
+Instead, heuristic rules guide discovery of alternatives.
+The solutions thus obtained are usually satisfac tory although not necessarily optimal.
+Software packages are available to reduce the effort required to obtain solutions to layout problems, but these too rely largely on heuristic methods.

+Process choice is demand driven.
+ Process type and layout are a function of expected demand volume and the degree of customiza tion that will be needed.
+ Each process type and layout type has advantages and limitations that should be clearly under stood when making process selection and layout decisions.
+ Process design is critical in a product-focused system, whereas managing is critical in a process focused system.
 # 7 Work Design and Measurement

 # 5 Strategic Capacity Planning for Products and Services